blinkinglight/gobeego/README.md

 # gobeego
-example of how to use bee
+## example of how to use `bee` with https://data-star.dev for realtime web

 ![GobeeGo](https://github.com/user-attachments/assets/061d47f5-cb1f-42e6-b8b2-e1114cfc66f3)